gregtatum/sandbox/README.md

 	var LevelLoader = require('./LevelLoader');
 	LevelLoader("demo");

-This will load the `levels/demo.js` file.
-It will then destroy the current poem if it exists, and initiate a new one.
+Loading a new level will load the `levels/demo.js` file.
+It will then destroy the current poem if it exists, and initiate a new one. `LevelLoader` is set as a global variable for debugging purposes.

 ### Components